ProtProtocols/protprotocols.github.io/_pages/index.md

   - image_path: assets/images/dockerlauncher.svg
     alt: "docker-launcher"
     title: "docker-launcher"
     excerpt: "The **docker-launcher** tool is the simplest way to install and run ProtProtocol images.
 It is a lightweight Java application that provides a simple user interface to download and run ProtProtocols.
 It supports Windows, Mac OS X and Linux.
-Its only requirements are Java and Docker to be installed."
+Its only requirements are Java and Docker to be installed.
+For more information see our [documentation pages](/documentation/docker_launcher)."
     url: "https://github.com/ProtProtocols/docker-launcher"
     btn_label: "<i class='fab fa-github'></i> Visit Project"
     btn_class: "btn--primary"